mibrs/mibrs.github.io/_posts/2023-03-07-Get-Started-With-Alice3-Part5.md

 ### How to execute code before the start or after a defined time

-Another classs of events allows us to run code at the beginning of the program or after a certain amount of time after that.is the start of a program.
-Whenever you click on the ```Run``` button, this triggers the addSceneActivatinnListener to execute some code.
-The following example makes sure that the camera is always at the starting position.
+Another classs of events allows us to run code jsut at the beginning of the program or after a certain amount of time.
+Whenever you click on the ```Run``` button, this triggers the addSceneActivationListener to execute some code.
+The following example makes sure that the camera is always at the starting position when you start the game.

 ![Scene Activation Listener](/assets/240515_Alice3_addSceneActivationListener1.png)

 ### First Person Mode